NemoHoHaloAi/Competition/PLANS.md

     - `14:00` ~ `18:00`: study;
     - `18:00` ~ `20:00`: dinner and take a shower and maybe take a walk;
     - `20:00` ~ `24:00`: study;

+## DETAIL

+When you waiting for the code run, you best to do something else, like learn from kernels, read book, watch video, write note, etc.

 ## PLAN-corgi